check-spelling-sandbox/ovn/Documentation/intro/install/documentation.rst

 .. important::

    The ``docs-check`` target will fail if there are any syntax errors.
-   However, it won't catch more succint issues such as style or grammar issues.
+   However, it won't catch more succinct issues such as style or grammar issues.
    As a result, you should always inspect changes visually to ensure the result is as intended.